achristmascarl/three_body/README.md

 <img src="./paper_f10.png" width="450px" alt="F10 from the paper"/>

-as you can see, the error in the calculations above grow fairly noticeable after just 2 periods.
+as you can see, although the overall shape is similar/recognizeable, the error in the calculations above grow fairly noticeable after just 2 periods.